 The encryption itself is a process of encoding messages or information that makes sense in such a way that only authorized parties can read it.
 For interceptors, the encoded message looks like gibberish.
 The commonly used encryption methods are 128-bit and 256-bit (in a key length).
 They are considered to be of military level, and are widely used by the US government to protect their “sensitive” data.

-VPN Unlimited uses both methods, depending on the protocol and operating system, to ensure the best security and performance.
+That’s why KeepSolid VPN Unlimited uses the 256-bit encryption algorithm, to ensure the best security and performance.

 If you are interested in learning more about encryption methods, here are our blog posts that will help you to dig deeper into this topic: